conan-io/docs/using_packages/conanfile_txt.rst

 .. code-block:: text

     [requires]
-    Poco/1.9.4@pocoproject/stable
+    mypackage/1.0.0@company/stable

 Where:

-  - ``Poco`` is the name of the package which is usually the same as the project/library.
+  - ``mypackage`` is the name of the package which is usually the same as the project/library.
-  - ``1.9.4`` is the version which usually matches that of the packaged project/library.
+  - ``1.0.0`` is the version which usually matches that of the packaged project/library.
 This can be any string; it does not have to be a number, so, for example, it could indicate if this is a "develop" or "master" version.
     Packages can be overwritten, so it is also OK to have packages like "nightly" or "weekly", that are regenerated periodically.
-  - ``pocoproject`` is the owner of this package.
+  - ``company`` is the owner of this package.
 It is basically a namespace that allows different users to have their own packages for the same library with the same name.
   - ``stable`` is the channel.
 Channels provide another way to have different variants of packages for the same library and use them interchangeably.
 They usually denote the maturity of the package as an arbitrary